 It is an external description and does not appear anywhere within the module once you have clicked into it.

 In Module format section

 Under Format you can select from a number of possible formats.
 Topics format or Collapsed Topics are recommended.

-You can adjust the hidden sections to be completely visible - or to be invisible with only the title showing, in collapsed form - this gives students an idea of what is coming, for example, if there will be a section for each topic, the contents of which will be made available at intervals through the module.
+You can adjust the hidden sections to be completely invisible - or to have only the title showing, in A collapsed form - this gives students an idea of what is coming, for example, if there will be a section for each topic, the contents of which will be made available at intervals through the module.

 If Format = 'Collapsed Topics' is chosen, a number of other Module format settings will appear.